goyolla/ice-framework/_posts/2015-03-20-creating-modules.md

 This file defines model classes and other controlling aspects for the module.
 Ice-framework uses AdoDB Active record as the ORM layer.
 So all model classes should extend **ICEHRM_Record** class which extends the **ADOdb_Active_Record** class.

-In this case we have two modle classes for this module.
+In this case we have two model classes for this module.
 "Client" and "Project" model classes are mapped to "Clients" and "Projects" tables respectively using **$_table** variable in each class (e.g. var $_table = 'Clients';).

-If you dig deeper you would see that **ICEHRM_Record** is providing some functionalities related to security validation and per-processing also.
+If you dig deeper you would see that **ICEHRM_Record** is providing some functionalities related to security, validation and per-processing also.